Tech billionaires spar over San Francisco tax for homeless

 Dorsey personally donated $125,000 to oppose Proposition C, according to the San Francisco Ethics Commission disclosures posted online.
 Stripe, a payments processor, donated $419,999 to defeat Proposition C, according to online records.
 Lyft dropped $100,000 to oppose it.
 Mark Pincus, the billionaire founder of Zynga, a mobile gaming company, has also been vocal about voting no.

 Twitter has not taken a public stance on the issue.
-However, Dorsey shared his thoughts on the platform, speaking of the “unfairness” in the proposition, which could hypothetically involve Square paying more tax than Salesforce, despite being one-third of the size.
+However, Dorsey shared his thoughts on the platform, speaking of the “unfairness” in the proposition.

 “We’re happy to pay our taxes.
 We just want to be treated fairly with respect to our peer companies, many of whom are 2-10x larger than us,” Dorsey wrote on October 19.
 “Otherwise we don’t know how to practically grow in the city.
 That’s heartbreaking for us as we love SF and want to continue to help build it.”